LasalJayawardena/Streamlit-Apps/README.md

-## This Repo contains all apps madeof Streamlit
+## Apps made with help of Streamlit